AI translation platform combining machine learning with human expertise for professional translation

 Security and compliance checklist for AI translation vendors

-Most procurement reviews stall on a security questionnaire that vendors only half-answer.
-Here is the short version that actually matters.
+Most procurement reviews stall on a security questionnaire vendors only half-answer.
+Here’s the short version that actually matters — and it’s where the search demand for “secure” and “compliant” AI translation tools comes from.

 1. SOC 2 Type II.
 Non-negotiable for B2B SaaS in 2026.
 Ask for the report, not just the badge.